Session 2 - Module A: Advanced LangChain Patterns¶

 return workflow_context

-Workflow finalization captures completion metadata and final results.
-Success tracking enables proper workflow conclusion while completion timestamps provide audit trails for performance analysis.
+Workflow finalization captures completion metadata and optimization results.
+Success tracking enables proper data workflow conclusion while completion timestamps provide audit trails for data processing performance analysis.

 except Exception as e: